X

 Mass Coordinators help set up all the liturgical properties for the celebration of Mass.
 They also help the Weekend Coordinator ensure that all ministries are filled prior to Mass beginning.
 Coordinators arrive approximately 30 minutes prior to the celebration of Mass to begin setting up.
 After Mass is completed, they wash the sacred vessels and put them away.

 Mass Coordinators serve during specified months - usually two months out of the year.
 Training with the Pastoral Associate for Worship or the Parish Activities Coordinator is necessary.
-Contact Anthony Gallina or Tami Honse if you are interested in becoming a Mass Coordinator.
+Contact Tami Honse if you are interested in becoming a Mass Coordinator.

 Ushers